emfcamp/Website/templates/about/travel.md

 You can arrive after 10am on Thursday 30 May and you can stay until midday on Monday 3 June{# 2024 #}.
 You won't be allowed on site outside those times unless you've [volunteered](/volunteering) to help with setup or teardown.

 ## By Train
-EMF is close to Ledbury station which is around [three hours direct](https://traintimes.org.uk/londonpaddington/ledbury/) from London Paddington (on [GWR](https://www.gwr.com)) and [one hour](https://traintimes.org.uk/birminghamnewstreet/ledbury/) from Birmingham New Street (on [West Midlands Railway](https://www.westmidlandsrailway.co.uk/)).
+EMF is close to Ledbury station which is around [three hours](https://traintimes.org.uk/london+paddington/ledbury/) from London Paddington (on [GWR](https://www.gwr.com)) and [one hour](https://traintimes.org.uk/birmingham+new+street/ledbury) from Birmingham New Street (on [West Midlands Railway](https://www.westmidlandsrailway.co.uk/)).

+The station at Ledbury has short platforms, so if you are on one of the long 9-coach trains direct from Paddington, you will need to be in the front three coaches to get off the train.

 We will be providing a free shuttle bus service between Ledbury station and the EMF site approximately every half hour.
 The bus will leave from the bus stop on the road just outside the station.